 In 1987, a small group from West Michigan formed a pride-focused group.
 They attended the March on Washington for lesbian and gay rights on October 11.
 This trip provided them the experience of being a part of something bigger.
 They started with a series of casual meetings originally hosted in homes and welcoming businesses, and then the group ultimately formed a new LGBTQ community center to bring West Michigan together.
 On February 22nd, 2016 The Network took its boldest step yet: The Lesbian Gay Community Network became Grand Rapids Pride Center, which produces one of the largest one-day events in Grand Rapids.
 Grand Rapids Pride Festival is an event that brings LGBTQ community members, LGBTQ+ businesses, allies, and organizations together to celebrate diversity, inclusion, and celebrating who you are Proud To Be!

-More Time = More Pride Festival Sponsorship Sales
+More Time = More Pride Festival Sales in Sponsorship Packages

 “We were able to be so organized that on my end I had more time to try and recruit people to sign up.
 It just made the whole process a lot easier.”

 With more time on their hands, the team was able to concentrate on engaging the community and cultivating new partnerships.
-This led to securing more pride festival sponsorship.
+This led to securing more pride festival sponsorship packages.

 With a 25% increase in sales, we’d say they used that extra time to its fullest!
 Stephanie summed it up best: “We were able to be so organized that on my end I had more time to try and recruit people to sign up.
 It just made the whole process a lot easier.”